-Ongoing engagement with the CFS informed the capacity and location of on-site fire water storage, the location of the Pods and the proposed removal of under-storey vegetation.
+Ongoing engagement with the CFS informed the capacity and location of on-site fire water storage and the required clearance and offset areas.
 The removal of vegetation was also subject to review by the Native Vegetation Council (NVC) and engagement with NVC was also undertaken to balance the requirements of both agencies.

-In the initial concept design, the Pods were located adjacent to the Mt George Conservation Park.
+The initial concept design, included accommodation 'Pods' which were located adjacent to the Mt George Conservation Park.
 Early advice sought from the CFS suggested that this location was not suitable from a bushfire risk perspective.
 The Proponent took this advice and relocated the Pods.
-Further, the number of Pods was reduced from 20 to 17.
+Further, the number of Pods was then reduced from 20 to 17.
+The Pods were subsequently removed from the proposal all together to reduce the impacts to native vegetation removal.